phtomas/TK90XKeyB/README.md

 are working.
 Or you can coat that points with some conduct ink or even stick some conduct material in that.

-Especial thanks to Alexandre Simonka who has sponsered this project.
+Special thanks to Alexandre Simonka who has sponsered this project.
 Many thanks my friend.